Citizenship Evidence

 Examples of Secondary Citizenship Evidence

-You must submit a delayed birth certificate OR a Letter of No Record, AND early public records.
+• A delayed birth certificate or a Letter of No Record, and

-• List the documentation used to create it (preferably early public records - see below)
+• List of the records or documents used to create it (example: early public records)

 • Signature of the birth attendant or an affidavit signed by the parent(s)

-• If your delayed U.S. birth certificate does not include these items, it should be submitted with early public records (see below).
+• If your delayed U.S. birth certificate does not include these items, submit it with early public records or documents.

-• Have applicant’s name and date of birth
+• Have the applicant’s name and date of birth

-• Include a statement that no birth certificate was found on file
+• Include a statement that no birth certificate is on file

-• When submitting a Letter of No Record, you must also submit at least two early public documents or one early public document and one early private document with Form DS-10: Birth Affadavit.
+• One early public record/document and one early private record/document with Form DS-10: Birth Affadavit.

-• Public records should include the applicant’s full name, date of birth, and place of birth.
-Examples include:
+• Records should include the applicant’s full name, date of birth, and place of birth.

 • Baptism certificate